ericw31415/CSCB07-Project/README.md

-# UTSC CS Department Communication App
+# UTSC Computer Science Student Experience App

 Welcome to the UTSC Computer Science Student Experience App!
 This Android application serves as a platform for students and the Computer Science department to efficiently share information, manage events, and facilitate communication.
 Final project for CSCB07 Software Design Fall 2023 Group 2 Submission.